 The previous owner already added a wood piece to make a bottom for the top.
 So, I’m happy that I’m one step ahead of the game.
 If you look up Pooley Radios on Google, you’ll see some wonderful creations that are sure to take you down memory lane.
 Such beautiful craftsmanship!

 The last repurposed radio cabinet wasn’t in as great of shape, so I funked it up and took it to a new level.
 You can read the full story and see what’s inside HERE (it’ll surprise you!).

 Another repurposed radio cabinet I had the pleasure of finding has become secret storage in my boys’ bedroom makeover.
 They love it!

 Instead of this just being a repurposed radio cabinet post, I get to do a mini furniture makeover too!
 I’m like a kid in a candy store because I have thing for dollhouses. hee hee hee.
 We have made our daughters their own dollhouses and treehouses for our boys (as seen here) from scratch.
-I get so lost in fine-tuning every detail.
+I get so caught up in fine-tuning every detail.
 It is so fun!

 I even make the furniture and the dolls.
 Yes, I am a nut, but I have a blast.
-It could be because I wanted one so badly as a kid that I would make my own out of cardboard boxes.
+It may be because I wanted one so badly as a kid that I would make my own out of cardboard boxes.
 I even made my own furniture using my dad’s tools and still have them to this very day.

-Okay, so after a few hours of building up the inside of the radio and making repairs, as well as tweaking the furniture, it is done.
+Okay, so after a few hours of building up the inside of the radio and making repairs, as well as tweaking the furniture, here it is.
 I wanted to share that I only needed to clean the cabinet and then used my go-to product for refreshing wood.
 Have you ever used Old English Scratch Cover?
 I have had this bottle for about 17 years and it never fails me.

 Well, my friends, I put waaaay more time into this than I probably should have, but…ya know.